-The underwriters were entitled to an underwriting discount of \$0.20 per unit, or \$6.5 million in the aggregate, payable upon the closing of the Initial Public Offering.
+The underwriters were entitled to an underwriting discount of \$0.20 per unit, or \$6.5 million in the aggregate, payable upon the closing of our initial public offering.
 In addition, \$0.35 per unit, or approximately \$11.4 million in the aggregate will be payable to the underwriters for deferred underwriting commissions.
-The deferred fee will become payable to the underwriters from the amounts held in the Trust Account solely in the event that we complete a Business Combination, subject to the terms of the underwriting agreement.
+The deferred fee will become payable to the underwriters from the amounts held in the trust account solely in the event that we complete a Business Combination, subject to the terms of the underwriting agreement.